Almank/it2810-webutvikling-h17-prosjekt-4-group-01/README.md

 the `/website` folder using `npm install`.

 When all dependencies are finished downloading, you are ready to run the initial script to fill your database with data from the omdbApi.
-All you have to do, is to run the `omdb-transfer.js` script using `node`.
+(This requires that you have a [mongoDB](https://docs.mongodb.com/manual/installation/) running beforehand) All you have to do then, is to run the omdb-transfer script using:
+`node omdb-transfer.js`

 Finally to make the website available locally, you have to build a distribution and serve it.
 Proceed with the following commands inside the `/website` folder.